‘Knightfall’ Season 2: Recap of Episode 3, ‘Faith’

 Prince Louis is also continuing on his rampage across the landscape as he aims to kill all babies baptized around the same time as the birth of Eve.

 Gawain (Padraic Delaney) is also introduced to King Philip by William DeNogaret (Julian Ovenden).
-Philip is not at all impressed by the knight who can’t even stand tall when the king approaches. however, it is discovered later on that Gawain has enlisted the help of a herbalist (Barbora Lukesova) to help him overcome his affliction.
+Philip is not at all impressed by the knight who can’t even stand tall when the king approaches.
+However, it is discovered later on that Gawain has enlisted the help of a herbalist (Barbora Lukesova) to help him overcome his affliction.

 Knightfall returns to the History Channel with Episode 4 (titled “Equal Before God”) on Monday, April 15 at 10 p.m.
 History Channel lists the following synopsis for this episode.